Skip to content

 • Compare ad cost to revenue/value generated

-• Target a minimum 3-5X ROI for profitable paid search
+• Target a minimum 3-5X ROI for a profitable paid search

 Cost Control Techniques

-• Set daily caps by campaign to align to targets
+• Set daily caps by campaign to align with targets

-• Enable bid strategies like ROAS, CPA to optimize for efficiency
+• Enable bid strategies like ROAS, and CPA to optimize for efficiency

 **Ongoing Optimization